cylynx/verifyml/DEVELOPMENT.md

 ## Model Card Templates

 We use [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) templates to create the HTML needed to display Model Cards.
-For details on how the templates are used, refer to the [templates' README](verifyml/model_card_toolkit/template/README.md).
+For details on how to create you own templates, refer to the [templates' README](verifyml/model_card_toolkit/template/README.md).

-If you've created new templates and would like them to be included in the output directory when `scaffold_assets()` is called, update the `_UI_TEMPLATES` variable in [model_card_toolkit.py](verifyml/model_card_toolkit/model_card_toolkit.py):
+If you've created new templates and would like them to be included as part of the official package output directory when `scaffold_assets()` is called, update the `_UI_TEMPLATES` variable in [model_card_toolkit.py](verifyml/model_card_toolkit/model_card_toolkit.py):

 ```python
 _UI_TEMPLATES = (